 If your device is lost or stolen, you can contact your provider who may be able to place a block on the IMEI number, preventing it from being used to connect to the network.
 Your provider may also be able to contact other networks, asking them to also block the device.
 Law enforcement often keep records of lost and recovered phones too, identified by their IMEI.
 Since there is no good reason to change the device’s IMEI, the practice is illegal in many regions.

 While it may be illegal to change the IMEI of a device, it does happen.
 Thieves in particular will attempt to take non-blacklisted numbers and apply them to their stolen devices in order to make them usable again.
-For this reason it comes highly recommended that you never share or post your IMEI online, else you may find that your device can be cloned.
-In the interests of ongoing investigations by authorities, an IMEI can be used when wiretapping a device as well.
+For this reason we recommend that you never share or post your IMEI number online, or else you may find your device cloned.

 What Will You Do With Yours?

 The IMEI number is one of the most important and unique ways of identifying your device.
 If you haven’t already, you should locate it and take note of it right away.
 Keep a record of your IMEI somewhere safe, so it’s there if you ever need it.
 If you are looking for a digital safe, then a password manager might even do the trick.

 You can check what your IMEI says about your handset by heading over to IMEI.info.
 If your phone is lost or stolen then you have options.
 There are Android and iOS apps that will help you trace your missing device, even allowing you to factory reset it remotely.
 It may look like your phone is gone for good, but make sure to keep the IMEI number handy in case an unclaimed device surfaces.

 Do you know your IMEI number?
 More importantly – have you recorded it?
 Have you ever needed it after your phone was lost or stolen?
 Let us know in the comments!